 Since federal law is higher than state law, if the state of Texas ends the moratorium, it may not be legal since the CARES act comes from a federal mandate.
 Be vigilant with the information you receive, especially from other Round Rock landlords.

-Most tenants will be happy to agree to a repayment plan for missed rent.
-You can work out a plan with tenants even before they find a replacement source of income.
-For tenants who don’t yet have a new source of income, negotiate a tentative agreement for repayment based on the job they expect to get when the economy reopens.
+Most tenants will be happy to agree to a payment plan for missed rent, especially when they’re experiencing financial hardship.
+You can work out an arrangement with tenants even before they find a replacement source of income, and in some cases, connect them with rental assistance or emergency rental assistance programs.
+For tenants who don’t yet have a new source of income, negotiate a tentative agreement for repayment based on the job they expect to secure when the economy reopens, while clearly outlining expectations for returning to normal rent and paying rent on time after any agreed grace period.

 If you don’t already have rental loss insurance, it’s probably too late to pick up a policy for a reasonable amount of money.
 The next best thing you can do is report lost income on your tax return.